 Throughout the year we have continued to play an active role at industry level.
-This includes working with the Energy Networks Association (ENA) Smart Metering Operations Group and its sub-group looking specifically at the safety aspects of the roll-out; and the ENA Service Termination Issues Group supporting Suppliers in their roll out of smart meters.
+This includes working with: the Energy Networks Association (ENA) Smart Meter Steering Group; the Smart Metering Operations Group and its sub-group looking specifically at the safety aspects of the roll-out; and the ENA Service Termination Issues Group supporting Suppliers in their roll out of smart meters.

-In 2021/22 we incurred:
+In 2022/23 we incurred:

-- £2.5m in Smart Meter Communication Licensee Costs.
+- £2.8m in Smart Meter Communication Licensee Costs.
 Each DNO must contribute towards the cost of the DCC which provides the communication network between electricity meters and industry stakeholders who need it.
 They are payable by us to the DCC, as required by the Smart Energy Code, and defined by DCC's published charging methodology statement.
-The costs have decreased by £0.5m compared to last year. - £860k in IT costs.
-This is for: the continued support and maintenance of the gateway infrastructure connecting our IT systems to the DCC central system as required by the Smart Energy Code; additional design work required for maintenance of systems to be compatible with the DCC User Interface Specification (DUIS); and integration of smart meter data with our systems and processes.
-The costs have decreased since last year by £130k as there has not been the same requirement for infrastructure build activities as the previous period.
+The costs have increased by £0.3m compared to last year. - £1.7m in IT costs.
+This is for: the continued support and maintenance of the gateway infrastructure connecting our IT systems to the DCC central system as required by the Smart Energy Code; additional design work required for maintenance of systems to be compatible with the DCC User Interface Specification (an uplift to DUISv5.1 was required); and integration of smart meter data with our NMS, STORM (automated customer call handling) and Customer website self-service systems and processes.